iamendy/lockie/README.md

 ## ✨ Description

-[Lockie](https://lockie-minipay.vercel.app) is a Minipay widget that allows users save in cUSD and earn interest on their savings.
+Lockie is an open-source widget that allows users to save better and earn yield on Minipay.

-This works by connecting Lockie with [MOOLA market](https://moola.market/) on CELO network, to provide a simple interface where users can deposit into the lending pool, earn interest and withdraw at any time!

-The insipiration behind Lockie is to help Africans combat hyperinflation by leveraging on Minipay and the CELO DeFi ecosystem.
+We aim to help Africans hedge against hyperinflation by integrating with Minipay to provide an intuitive interface for saving and easily getting yield on cUSD.

 ![Lockie Dashboard](https://lockie-minipay.vercel.app/img/preview.png)